Knowledge Management Strategy: Definition & How to Excel at Yours in 2025

 Assess your organization's current KM capabilities to determine the actions you will need to take to establish a successful KM program in your organization.
 Consider the information your team uses on a daily basis and any informational silos that stand in the way; efficiencies or gaps within your organization's processes; and how your organization shares knowledge within the context of your company's culture.

-A critical piece of a content knowledge audit is your organization’s technology.
-It is important to understand all of your organization’s current systems and their functionalities, users, restrictions, and lifecycle status.
+A critical piece of a content knowledge audit is your organization's technology, as poorly integrated or centralized tools can cause teams to lose up to 20 hours each month.
+It is important to understand all of your organization's current systems and their functionalities, users, restrictions, and lifecycle status.
 Understanding all of the components involved in a knowledge audit can help you assess and effectively navigate any roadblocks along the way.

 2. Explore business value and prioritize opportunities